Diceycle/Arknights-Material-Planner/README.md

 ### Requirements

-Run `pip install requirements.txt` to set up your Python environment with the correct dependencies.
+Run `pip install -r requirements.txt` to set up your Python environment with the correct dependencies.
 Then run `ArknightsMaterials.py`

 ### Building